MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MailContact.md

 ```

 ### -MessageBodyFormat
-!!!
-Exchange Server 2010, Exchange Server 2013

-The MessageBodyFormat parameter specifies the message body format for messages sent to the mail contact.
-The valid values for this parameter are:

-- Text

-- Html

-- TextAndHtml

-By default, this parameter is set to TextAndHtml.

-The MessageFormat and MessageBodyFormat parameters are interdependent.If the MessageFormat parameter is set to Mime, the MessageBodyFormat parameter can be set to any valid value.
-However, if the MessageFormat parameter is set to Text, the MessageBodyFormat parameter can only be set to Text.
-Therefore, if you want to set this parameter to Html or TextAndHtml, you must also set the MessageFormat parameter to Mime.

-!!!
-Exchange Server 2016, Exchange Online, Exchange Online Protection

 The MessageBodyFormat parameter specifies the message body format for messages sent to the mail contact or mail user.
 Valid values are:

 - Text